skhelladi/PlotGenCpp/README.md

 # PlotGenC++

-A lightweight graphics generation library in C++ based on SFML.
+A lightweight C++ library for generating 2D plots and charts using SFML.

-PlotGenC++ allows you to easily create 2D charts, histograms, and polar plots with an interface inspired by languages like MATLAB or Python (matplotlib).
+## Overview
+PlotGenC++ is a C++ library designed for generating 2D plots and charts.
+It is built on top of the SFML (Simple and Fast Multimedia Library) and provides a simple interface for creating various types of plots, including line plots, histograms, and polar plots.
+The library is inspired by popular plotting libraries in Python and MATLAB, making it easy to use for those familiar with those environments.

 ## Features